itamarwe/itamarwe.github.io/portfolio.md

 permalink: /portfolio/
 navbar: true
 ---

 ## Background:

-The first computer program I wrote was back in 1992 when I was 10 years old.
-It was an analogue clock written in [Logo](https://en.wikipedia.org/wiki/Logo_(programming_language)).
-During high-school years I enjoyed spending my free time doing creative work with friends
-I created and recorded music, built 3D models and rendered animations, I ran [BBSs](https://en.wikipedia.org/wiki/Bulletin_board_system), wrote management tools for them and wrote trojans to hack into others, I built and flew radio-controlled model airplanes (and later became an instructor), I developed a [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) memorization tool in [Prolog](https://en.wikipedia.org/wiki/Prolog) that helped me go through my SATs, a natural-language-processing tool that broke down English sentences and built a semantic network that you could query using natural language questions.
+I developed my first computer program in 1992 at the age of 10 — an analog clock created using [Logo](https://en.wikipedia.org/wiki/Logo_(programming_language)).
+Throughout high school, I pursued a variety of creative projects, including music production, 3D modeling, and animation rendering.
+I operated multiple [BBSs](https://en.wikipedia.org/wiki/Bulletin_board_system), developed management tools, and experimented with cybersecurity.
+I also built and piloted radio-controlled model airplanes and later became an instructor.
+Additionally, I created a [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) memorization tool in [Prolog](https://en.wikipedia.org/wiki/Prolog) to help me prepare for the SATs, and developed a natural language processing tool capable of constructing a semantic network and responding to queries in natural language.

+Since those early years, I have continued to build upon my diverse interests and skills.
+I earned a B.Sc. in Physics and Mathematics from Hebrew University and an M.Sc. in Electrical Engineering from Tel Aviv University, combining my passion for technology and problem-solving with a strong academic foundation.
+Professionally, I have developed complex systems in fields ranging from blockchain technology and secure communications to online marketplaces and autonomous navigation systems.

+My career has been driven by a commitment to innovation and excellence, whether designing algorithms for real-time data visualization or developing scalable APIs for SMS marketing campaigns.
+I have had the privilege of working with a wide range of clients and industries, helping them achieve their goals through tailored software solutions and strategic technology consulting.

 ## Education:

-- BSc.
-Physics and Math - Hebrew University
+- B.Sc. in Physics and Mathematics - Hebrew University
-- MSc.
-Electrical Engineering - Tel-Aviv university
+- M.Sc. in Electrical Engineering - Tel Aviv University

 ## Projects:

-Here are a few of the projects I worked on in recent years:

-### Blockchain customization
+### Blockchain Customization
-An open-source proof-of-stake blockchain was forked and customized according to the client's needs.
-Several development teams with no prior experience with cryptocurrencies were developing application on top of the blockchain and were guided through the integration process.
-The new cryptocurrency successfully went through several thorough security and functionality audits.
+Customized a proof-of-stake blockchain to meet client-specific requirements.
+This involved guiding multiple development teams, inexperienced in cryptocurrency, through the integration process.
+The new cryptocurrency successfully passed several rigorous security and functionality audits.

-### Cryptocurrency exchange
+### Cryptocurrency Exchange
-A cryptocurrency exchange was developed, allowing to automatically and securely trade a custom cryptocurrency for Bitcoin and vice-versa.
+Developed a cryptocurrency exchange platform enabling secure, automated trading between a custom cryptocurrency and Bitcoin.

 ### Ethereum Token
-An Ethereum token customized to the client's needs.
-A smart contract for a trustless exchange of the token was also created.
+Created an Ethereum token tailored to the client's specifications and designed a smart contract for a trustless exchange of the token.

-### Double-ratchet secure messaging system
+### Double-Ratchet Secure Messaging System
-Defining the requirements for the client's secure messaging system, researching potential solutions, choosing, adapting and integrating a double-ratchet messaging protocol in the client's application.
+Defined the requirements for a secure messaging system, researched potential solutions, and selected, adapted, and integrated a double-ratchet messaging protocol into the client's application.

-### Accurate autonomous landing system for [multicopters](https://en.wikipedia.org/wiki/Multirotor)
+### Accurate Autonomous Landing System for [Multicopters](https://en.wikipedia.org/wiki/Multirotor)
-Accurate autonomous landing is essential for fully-autonomous multicopters to fly without a man in-the-loop, land on a basestation, recharge and fly again.
-A computer-vision based algorithm was developed in order to identify a unique pattern on a ground basestation.
-The algorithm was developed to be very accurate, computationally efficient, run in real-time, and be height invariant.
-The algorithm was implemented using openCV on an embedded Linux board and allowed a multicopter to land in high positional and orientational accuracy.
+Developed a computer vision-based algorithm for accurately identifying a unique pattern on a ground base station, essential for autonomous multicopter landing.
+The algorithm was designed to be highly accurate, computationally efficient, real-time, and height-invariant.
+Implemented using OpenCV on an embedded Linux board, it enabled precise positional and orientational landing.

-### Online marketplace
+### Online Marketplace
-Developing a fully-featured two-sided (buyers and sellers) online marketplace.
-Sellers could create their profiles and offer their services on the platform.
-Buyers could search for sellers based on their location and specific needs, contact them through the platform, book and pay online and leave a review after the service was rendered.
-The system included a back-office admin interface for approving sellers, monitoring transactions, handling disputes and no-shows and performing payouts to the sellers.

-The platform was developed using node.js, MongoDB, Elasticsearch, Angular and integrated with email, SMS and telephony systems.
-It was both desktop and mobile friendly.
+Developed a comprehensive two-sided online marketplace platform.
+Sellers could create profiles and offer services, while buyers could search, contact, book, and pay online, as well as leave reviews.
+The system included an admin interface for approving sellers, monitoring transactions, handling disputes, and managing payouts.
+The platform was built using Node.js, MongoDB, Elasticsearch, and Angular, with integration for email, SMS, and telephony services, and was optimized for both desktop and mobile devices.

-### SMS sending API
+### SMS Sending API
-Developing an SMS sending platform with a friendly, usable and scalable API for a [Kannel](http://www.kannel.org/) server.
-The platform was self-serve, and allowed a user to subscribe, put his credit-card details, send a single SMS or create an SMS marketing campaign.
-The platform included a back-office admin interface that allowed to monitor the activity and health of the system.

-The platform was developed using node.js, MongoDB, angular.js and was used to send millions of SMS messages for various marketing campaigns.
+Developed a scalable SMS sending platform with a user-friendly API for a [Kannel](http://www.kannel.org/) server.
+The platform featured self-service capabilities, allowing users to subscribe, input payment details, and manage SMS campaigns.
+It also included an admin interface for monitoring system health and activity.
+Built using Node.js, MongoDB, and Angular.js, the platform supported millions of SMS messages for various marketing campaigns.

-### Angular.js course
+### Angular.js Course
-Developing and instructing a full-week angular.js course.
-The course was given several times to developers of the [Pictet private bank](https://www.group.pictet/) and to front-end developers in Geneva, Switzerland.
+Designed and instructed a comprehensive one-week Angular.js course, delivered multiple times to developers at [Pictet Private Bank](https://www.group.pictet/) and other front-end developers in Geneva, Switzerland.

-### Flash-cards based spaced-repetition tool for memorization
+### Flash-Card Based Spaced Repetition Tool for Memorization
-A user-friendly Facebook for app that allows to create and practice flash-cards.
-The app used the [spaced repetition](https://www.supermemo.com/english/ol/sm2.htm) algorithm to optimize the learning curve of the user.
+Developed a user-friendly Facebook app to create and practice flashcards using the [spaced repetition](https://www.supermemo.com/english/ol/sm2.htm) algorithm to optimize learning.

-### Real time Apache Kafka visualization
+### Real-Time Apache Kafka Visualization
-Visualizing real-time high-throughput data streams, aggregating statistics and providing real-time search.
-The tool was developed using node.js, angular.js, socket.io and Apache Kafka.

-## Need help with a project?

-Please contact me at:

-me@itamarweiss.com
+Created a tool to visualize real-time, high-throughput data streams, aggregate statistics, and provide real-time search capabilities, using Node.js, Angular.js, Socket.io, and Apache Kafka.